 1. Upgrade your shower to a handheld showerhead, then use the same hose for filling your washing machine.

 Guys, this is a game-changer, an absolute-essential, and the first modification I make to the shower in any apartment move into: Swapping from a wall mount shower head to a handheld is cheap and literally just takes two or three minutes and no tools.
-The #1 handheld shower head on Amazon (which is the one pictured in this post) has 3,700 5-star reviews and costs less than $25.
+The #1 handheld shower head on Amazon (which is the one pictured in this post) costs less than $25.
 Once you’ve upgraded to a handheld showerhead, the included hose makes it easy to connect to your washing machine in a convenient location whenever you need to wash a load of clothes in your washing machine.

 You’ll probably need to purchase an adapter to couple the showerhead hose and the washer inlet.
 To connect a standard handheld shower hose to the vast majority of portable washers (they tend to be threaded for garden hose connections), you’ll need a 3/4″ MGH x 1/2″ MPT Adaptor (MGH = male garden hose, mpt = male pipe thread).

-You can get a brass one at amazon via this link, or, if you are lucky, you might be able to find a plastic version at your local hardware store for a lower cost (Amazon doesn’t seem to stock the plastic version, and big box stores almost definitely won’t carry this unusual pipe adaptor in any material).
+You can get a brass one at amazon via this link, or, if you are lucky, you might be able to find a plastic version at your local hardware store for a lower cost (Amazon doesn’t seem to stock the plastic version, and big box home improvement stores almost definitely won’t carry this unusual pipe adaptor in any material).

 2. Experiment with drain hose placement